jacksonllee/BP-truncation/readme.md

 and gold standard files, respectively.
 See the sections below on their file format.

 ## Lexicon

-The lexicon file is a plain text file where each line begins with a word, and then a space/tab, and finally the frequency count of that word in some corpus.
+The lexicon file `data/pt_br_full.txt` is a plain text file where each line begins with a word, and then a space, and finally the frequency count of that word.
-The ordering of the words in the lexicon file does not matter.
-Here are the first ten lines of the the default lexicon file in this repository (``data/pt_br_full.txt``):
+Here are the first ten lines of the the lexicon file:

 ```
 que 12021478